ostrosablin/pyttygif/README.md

 * If there's an excessively long delays in the input ttyrec (such as when user goes away from keyboard) - it's possible to cap such delays by passing **-c** option and specifying a maximum time in seconds that frame can take (floating point number).
 If any frame exceeds specified time - it's forcibly capped at that time.
 It defaults to positive infinity, that is, no capping.
 * If you have gifsicle 1.92 or newer, you can use lossy compression mode, which allows to produce even smaller GIFs by passing **-x** option and specify compression level, where higher level produces smaller GIFs at the cost of more artifacts.
 * If your ttyrecs are in different encoding that your terminal (e.g. NetHack IBMgraphics aka CP437), you can re-encode ttyrec on-the-fly by passing **-e** option and specifying ttyrec encoding, followed by colon-separated current terminal encoding (e.g. **-e=cp437:utf-8**).
 * If your ttyrecs contain large inactivity periods, you might want to enable logarithmic time compression by passing **-C** option.
-By default, natural logarithm (base e) is used, like in IPBT, however you may optionally specify any other valid base (e.g. **-C=2** for base 2 logarithm).
+Like in IPBT, natural logarithm (base e) is used.
 This option will cause delays to be scaled non-linearly.
 Extremely large delays will be compressed significantly (e.g. hour-long delay will turn into several seconds), while small delays will have negligible difference.
 It works together with speed adjustment, too.

 Delay transform order: